scekic/fastapi-ocr/README.md

 - Select the `/ocr` POST endpoint.
 - Upload an image file that contains text.
 - Execute the request to see the extracted text.

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/scekic/fastapi-ocr/blob/main/LICENSE) file for details.